DirectoryTree/Metrics/README.md

 ---

 Metrics provides a simple, elegant way to record and query metrics in your Laravel application.

-Track page views, API calls, user signups, or any other countable events with ease.
+Track page views, API calls, user signups, or any other countable events.

 ## Index